Torben and Johan have been testing the equipment (and snow!) in Adventdalen in Svalbard.

 This year, snow melt in Zackenberg valley, northeast Greenland, was very slow.
 Date of snow melt and also the break-up of ice in the fjord was the latest on record since monitoring began in 1996.
 This had large consequences for plants and animals, as well as for ecosystem hydrology, energy exchange and greenhouse gas exchange.
 The GeoBasis program continued is 24th year of continuous monitoring of abiotic properties of the high arctic ecosystems in Zackenberg.
 This year, thermokarst erosion events were common.
 A thermokarst close to the Zackenberg Research Station drew particular interest, due to its rapid development.
 We monitored the thermokarst with drones and did also measure greenhouse gas emissions as well as took samples of exposed soil and ice for biogeochemical analyses.

-The image below shows a few GeoBasis-related tweets from the Zackenberg research station account @ZERO74N.
-You can also find GEM @GEM_Arctic , Torben R. Christensen @TorbenRC and Magnus Lund @LundMagnus on Twitter!
+You can see a few GeoBasis-related tweets from the Zackenberg research station account @ZERO74N.
+You can also find GEM @GEM_Arctic, Torben R. Christensen @TorbenRC and Magnus Lund @LundMagnus on Twitter!

 Efrén López-Blanco will defend his thesis - Ecosystem-atmosphere interactions in the Arctic: using data-model approaches to understand carbon cycle feedbacks - on Friday 22 June 2018 at 09:30.
 The defence will be held at the Niels Bohr Auditorium, building 112, DTU Risø Campus, Frederiksborgvej 399, 4000 Roskilde.